Meditation for May 16th

 A conservative’s wet dream.

-They think they have this right to labor.
+They think they have the right to labor.

 They try to fight the governments that are trying to protect them.